wafflepie/redux-syringe/docs/README.md

 [![Downloads](https://badgen.net/npm/dm/redux-syringe)](https://npmjs.com/package/redux-syringe)
 [![Version](https://badgen.net/npm/v/redux-syringe)](https://npmjs.com/package/redux-syringe)

-A collection of tools for maintaining large Redux applications by enabling dependency injection of Redux code and development of multi-instance components by namespacing their state.
+Store enhancers and utilities for asynchronous injection of Redux dependencies and development of multi-instance components with isolated state.
+Redux Syringe supports injection and namespacing of reducers, middleware, and [redux-observable](https://redux-observable.js.org/) epics.

-Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your components.
+Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your React components.
 The [quick start guide](/getting-started/quick-start) and the [tutorial](/tutorial/01-dependency-injection) use React as the view library of choice.

 ## Installation